 I started my academic career interested in immigrants’ – particularly Muslim women’s – experiences of migrating into the EU.
 This was the focus of my initial postgraduate research at Honours and Masters level.
 But, jobs in gender studies and politics were hard to come by at that stage and I was offered part-time work teaching literacy and writing to first year students struggling to bridge the gap between school and university.
 This work led me to a university-based writing centre in Cape Town, which I managed for 6 years, learning a great deal about academic literacies, writing, and the politics of knowledge and knowing in higher education.

 This led me to my doctoral research, which explored the ways in which knowledge is created through teaching and whether and how students are brought into crucial conversations about what knowledge is, how it is created in disciplinary (and extra-disciplinary) ways, and how they can join (and eventually challenge) conversations within their fields of practice and research.
-My initial postdoctoral work extended on this, and I am now completing a book for lecturers looking at turning access to higher education into greater success, through making pedagogies more explicit and open to student engagement.
+My initial postdoctoral work extended on this, and I have completed a book for lecturers and academic developers looking at turning access to higher education into greater success, through making pedagogies more explicit and open to student engagement.

 More recently, I have worked extensively with doctoral and early career researchers and have started supervising postgraduate students.
 I have started reading and thinking—and blogging—about emotional labour and emotion work and how and why we need to pay greater attention to this in working with postgraduate, especially doctoral, students in higher education.
 This has sparked a new research project that will draw on feminist and other critical social theories; it is slowly taking shape, so watch this space!